Maryland health insurance exchange

 By Carla Anderson

-Maryland Health Connection has experienced numerous challenges including technical problems, legal disputes, the executive director’s resignation, and more.
+Maryland Health Connection, the state-run marketplace, has experienced numerous challenges including technical problems, legal disputes, the executive director’s resignation, and more.

 Severe technical problems have plagued the Maryland Health Connection website.
 Some consumers who were unable to sign up for private insurance were temporarily enrolled in the state’s high-risk insurance program, at the state’s expense.
-Problems with determining who qualifies for Medicaid means the state is may make about $20 million in unnecessary payments over two years.
-Maryland fired its prime contractor, Noridian Healthcare Solutions, and announced it will adopt the successful technology used by Connecticut’s marketplace, Access Health CT.
-The state has not ruled out legal action against Noridian, and Noridian and another vendor are fighting each other in court.
-U.S. Rep. Andy Harris has asked the federal government to investigate how Maryland spent grant money to develop and fix its website.
+Problems with determining who qualifies for Medicaid means the state may make about $20 million in unnecessary payments over two years.
+Maryland fired its prime contractor, Noridian Healthcare Solutions, and hired Deloitte Consulting to adapt Connecticut’s successful technology for use by Maryland.
+Consultants put the cost of rebuilding the Maryland Health Connection website at up to $60 million.

-In addition, the Maryland Health Benefit exchange, which oversees the marketplace, has repeatedly delayed the launch of the Small Business Health Options Program (SHOP), which will be used by small businesses.
+In addition, the Maryland Health Benefit exchange, which oversees the marketplace, has repeatedly delayed the launch of the Small Business Health Options Program (SHOP).
 Work on the SHOP website was put on hold in February, and the launch date pushed back until Jan.
 1, 2015.
 As of April, small businesses can purchase policies and receive tax credits by working directly with insurers or through brokers or third-party administrators (TPAs).
 Thirteen insurers are selling small-business plans.

-Despite all of the problems, Maryland exceeded its enrollment goal (even the higher, incorrectly reported target).
-As of March 22, nearly 270,000 Marylanders obtained health insurance coverage: 49,293 enrolled in private health plans and 220,043 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+Despite all of the problems, Maryland exceeded its enrollment goal of 260,000.
+As of May 31, 372,517 Marylanders obtained health insurance coverage: about 72,000 enrolled in qualified health plans (QHPs) and 300,000 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).

 Maryland was an early adopter of the health insurance marketplace envisioned by the Affordable Care Act (ACA).
 While many other states waited to see the outcome of the Supreme Court challenge to the ACA, Maryland moved ahead.
 The Maryland Health Benefit Exchange (MHBE) was signed into law in April 2011, with additional legislation passed in May 2012.
 The MHBE was later rebranded as the Maryland Health Connection.
 In December 2012, the Maryland Health Connection was among the first six state-based exchanges to be approved by the federal government.

-Maryland Health Connection functions as a clearinghouse, meaning any qualified health plan (QHP) can sell policies on the exchange.
+Maryland Health Connection functions as a clearinghouse, meaning any QHP can sell policies on the exchange.
 Any health plan with significant market share in the state is required to participate in the marketplace.
 After two years of operation, the exchange has the option to adopt an active purchaser model.
 Health plans are limited to selling four benefit packages per metal level (platinum, gold, silver, and bronze).

 Maryland Health Connection